CptS/solrj-classloader-leak/README.md

 # SolrJ Classloader Leak Demonstration

+Demo project for this Question on Stackoverflow: http://stackoverflow.com/q/39741147/4864870

 The Classloader leak is reproducible under the following conditions (at least this is the environment which I have tested):

 - Tomcat Version: Apache Tomcat/8.0.14 (Debian)